 There is just so much to do and so little time.
 However, I have narrowed it down to these things, in no particular order:

-Havana is split into four parts: Old Havana, Centro Havana, Havana Miramar and Havana Vedado – all of which I intend to visit.
+Havana is split into four parts: Old Havana, Centro Havana, Havana Miramar, and Havana Vedado – all of which I intend to visit.
 And here are some things to do in Havana

 1. Staying in a Casa Particular